ToranTeam/Toran/README.md

 =======================================

 TNX Coin Features
-- Anonymized transactions using our "Stealth Mode"
+- Anonymized transactions using our zercoin technology
 - Time Based Masternode Rewards - people who hold MNs for a longer time will be rewarded more often than others.
 - Fast transactions - Swift TX.
-- Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 6K TNX
+- Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K TNX

 ### Coin Specs
 <table>